reiryuki/Moto-Waves-Edge-Maxx-Audio-FX-Magisk-Module/README.md

 - If sometime you installing Moto Camera One + feature support but it's crash, keep it installed, then reboot your device.
 It will be working fine after reboot.

 ## Report Guide
-- Send me full logcats using this app https://play.google.com/store/apps/details?id=com.dp.logcatapp
-- Send all "audio_effects" files in system/etc and vendor/etc
+- https://t.me/audioryukimods/2618
 - If you don't do above, it will be closed immediately

-## Report Guide
-- https://t.me/audioryukimods/2618

 ## Telegram
 - https://t.me/audioryukimods